 Copyright and Permission

-The authors retain the copyright of published articles.
+The authors retain the copyright of published articles without restrictions.

 Authors who desire to include previously published figures, tables, or text excerpts in their papers must seek permission from the copyright owner(s) for both the print and online formats and give proof of such permission when submitting their papers.
 Any material received without such evidence will be assumed to originate from the authors.